iamnotbobby/dig-tool/README.md

 - No Python installation required - just run the .exe file

 ### Option 2: Run from Source
-- Clone this repository: `git clone `
+- Clone this repository: `git clone https://github.com/iamnotbobby/dig-tool`
 - Install dependencies: `pip install -r requirements.txt`
 - Run the application: `python main.py`

+> [!NOTE]
-> **Note:** Option 1 is recommended for most users as it requires no technical setup and comes with a performance boost.
+> Option 1 is recommended for most users as it requires no technical setup and comes with a performance boost due to it's compilation nature.
 Choose Option 2 if you want to modify the code or prefer running from source.
 ## Technical Overview

 ### How It Works

-The tool captures your screen continuously and analyzes each frame to find moving lines and colored zones.
+The tool captures the screen continuously and analyzes each frame to find moving lines and colored zones.
 When it detects a line moving toward the target area, it calculates where the line will be in the future and attempts to click precisely inb the middle of the colored zone.

 ### Detection Process